pparkitn/pparkitn/proj1/README.md

 2. BigQuery
 The Google GCP-hosted database that stores real-time input data from the Edge device.
 2. DataStudio
-Datastudio dashboard hosted on Google GCP for displaying data from BigQuery --> <a href="https://datastudio.google.com/s/ndSXN4vrk7M" title="Dashboard">DataStudio Dashboard</a>
+Datastudio dashboard hosted on Google GCP for displaying data from BigQuery

 ## Edge Device
 Jetson is used as the edge device for running the model